Silk Road (marketplace): Similar sites

 The Farmer's Market was a Tor site similar to Silk Road, but which did not use bitcoins.
 It has been considered a 'proto-Silk Road' but the use of payment services such as PayPal and Western Union allowed law enforcement to trace payments and it was subsequently shut down by the FBI in 2012.
 Other sites already existed when Silk Road was shut down and The Guardian predicted that these would take over the market that Silk Road previously dominated.
-Sites named 'Atlantis', closing in September 2013, and Project Black Flag, closing in October 2013, each stole their users' bitcoins.
-In October 2013, the site named Black Market Reloaded closed down temporarily after the site's source code was leaked.
+Atlantis was founded in March 2013 and closed six months later, while Project Black Flag closed in October 2013; both websites stole their users' bitcoins.
+In October 2013, Black Market Reloaded closed temporarily after its source code was leaked.
 The market shares of various Silk Road successor sites were described by The Economist in May 2015.

-On 3 May 2019 a similar website was shut down, and three German men were arrested by the FBI and DEA agents.
-The website, called Wall Street Market, allowed for the illegal sale of drugs and fake documents such as driver's licenses.

 Book club

 Silk Road had a Tor-based book club that continued to operate following the initial site's closure and even following the arrest of one of its members.
 Reading material included conspiracy theories and computer hacking.
 Some of the titles included mainstream books as well as books such as The Anarchist Cookbook and Defeating Electromagnetic Door Locks.
 Most of the titles on this book club were pirated.
 This book club still exists as a private Tor-based chatroom.